Given the choice of experiencing Pain and Nothing, I would choose Pain.

 In the Mid-1960s, U. S. Army Drill Sergeants (DSs) could and did treat trainees virtually any way they pleased: Loud, Vulgar, and occasionally Physical.
 Although I was in good shape, I quickly learned that BCT required more than brawn.
 I also had to appease and maneuver in the virtual minefield around Staff Sgt.
 Hicks, one of my snarky and callous Drill Sergeants.

-The Vietnam veteran, so designated by the large and distinctive yellow and black 1st Cavalry Division patch at shoulder level, on his right sleeve, appeared to be in his late twenties.
-He stood wiry and weathered at about 5’ 7.”
-His heavily starched fatigues sported perfectly ironed creases, and the tips of his spit-shined jump boots sparkled-black in the bright Georgia sun.
+The Vietnam veteran, so designated by the large and distinctive 1st Cavalry Division patch — yellow with a small horse’s head and diagonal black stripe — was worn at shoulder level on his right sleeve.
+He appeared to be in his late twenties and stood wiry and weathered at about 5’ 7.”
+His heavily starched fatigues sported perfectly ironed creases, and the tips of his spit-shined jump boots sparkled black in the bright Georgia sun.
 Hicks wore his Smoky Bear hat slightly tilted — just above his right eye.